alanpjohn/ChestXRay/README.md

 model.load_weights('chestxray.h5')
 ```

-    W0915 15:01:17.055892 140113418954560 deprecation.py:506] From /home/alan/anaconda3/lib/python3.7/site-packages/tensorflow/python/ops/init_ops.py:97: calling GlorotUniform.__init__ (from tensorflow.python.ops.init_ops) with dtype is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Call initializer instance with the dtype argument instead of passing it to the constructor
-    W0915 15:01:17.056918 140113418954560 deprecation.py:506] From /home/alan/anaconda3/lib/python3.7/site-packages/tensorflow/python/ops/init_ops.py:97: calling Zeros.__init__ (from tensorflow.python.ops.init_ops) with dtype is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Call initializer instance with the dtype argument instead of passing it to the constructor

 here we compile the model and set the optimizer used to adjust the weights as well as the loss function <br>
 we can also set up more metrics to observer the learning process